django/deps/draft/email-providers.md

         # Issue deprecation warnings/errors for custom settings (optional).
         if hasattr(settings, "WHEEMAIL_API_KEY") or hasattr(settings, "WHEEMAIL_REGION"):
             if alias is not None:
-                # This can only occur on Django 6.1+ with EMAIL_PROVIDERS defined.
+                # This can only occur on Django 6.1+ with MAILERS defined.
                 raise ImproperlyConfigured(
-                    "Don't mix WHEEMAIL_* settings with EMAIL_PROVIDERS"
+                    "Don't mix WHEEMAIL_* settings with MAILERS"
                 )
-            elif hasattr(django.core.mail, "providers"):
+            elif hasattr(django.core.mail, "mailers"):
                 # Running on Django 6.1+.
                 warnings.warn(
-                    f"Replace WHEEMAIL_* settings with OPTIONS in EMAIL_PROVIDERS.",
+                    f"Replace WHEEMAIL_* settings with OPTIONS in MAILERS.", DeprecationWarning
-                    DeprecationWarning
                 )

         if alias is not None:
-            # Being initialized in Django 6.1+ by mail.providers.
+            # Being initialized in Django 6.1+ by mail.mailers.
             # *All* options are in params.
 Don't use old settings.
-            # (And don't access settings.EMAIL_PROVIDERS directly.)
+            # (And don't access settings.MAILERS directly.)
             if not api_key:
                 # It's helpful to identify the alias in the error message.
-                raise InvalidEmailProvider(
+                raise InvalidMailer(
                     "WheeMail requires 'api_key' in OPTIONS", alias=alias
                 )
             self.api_key = api_key